 Shipping a unique vehicle like the 1969 Boss 429 Mustang or 1966 Alfa Romeo Spider Duetto requires a lot of care and attention throughout the whole process.
 Yet, the feeling a collector gets when they receive their vehicle safe and sound makes it all worth it.

-What are the specifics of shipping an antique car, though?
-As a collector, what should you consider before shipping one of your precious jewels?
+What are the specifics of shipping an antique car?
+As a collector what should you consider before shipping one of your precious jewels?
 In this post, we’ll guide you through some of the key points of antique car shipping.

 What should I know before shipping an antique car?

-Shipping company experience – antique cars can be in different operating states, and some of them are very fragile.
+Shipping company experience – antique cars can be in different states, and some of them are very fragile.
 This is why a company that already has experience in shipping antique or classic cars is often the best option.
-Their staff is well-trained and equipped with all the needed infrastructure and carrier types to ship antique vehicles.
+Their representatives and drivers are well-trained and equipped to deal with such special cars.

 Insurance coverage – Considering the high value of your antique car, adequate insurance coverage during the entire shipping period is a must.
 Inquire with the shipping company about the extent of their coverage and consult with your vehicle insurance as well.